What is Risk Management?

 - According to the Institute of Internal Auditors, “the role of internal audit is to provide independent assurance that an organization’s risk management, governance, and internal control processes are operating effectively.”
 An internal audit is conducted objectively and designed to improve and mature an organization’s business practices.
 An internal audit program provides objective insight into an organization’s culture, policies, procedures, improves efficiency of operations, evaluates risk and protects assets, assesses controls, and ensures relevant regulatory compliance.

 Still have questions about risk management?
-For more information on how we can help, contact Sarah and firstname.lastname@example.org.
+For more information on KirkpatrickPrice’s risk assessment services and how we can help, contact us using the form below.

 Today, I’m asked to talk about risk and risk management a little bit and to provide some useful, helpful tips on risk.
 Many times, people’s eyes glaze over when you say “risk management” and they’re wondering why in the world we would want to talk about risk.
 Let me tell you: risk is your best friend because you’re doing it all the time, whether you know it or not.